In Case of an Emergency

 Snowplows Work Throughout the City

 Plowing is critical when a snowstorm begins and continues until snowfall subsides.
 Snow trucks on the road with plows up may be returning for fuel, en route to another area or the road may be too icy and could require a different type of equipment, such as a grader, for effective ice removal.
-If a city vehicle is able to travel down your road with two-wheel drive, the city will not send a plow.

 How You Can Help City Snow Removal Crews